sagodev/fragua/README.md

 ## Agents and Execution Model

-Fragua defines three agent roles:
+Fragua uses a **single unified agent model** (`FraguaAgent`).

-- **Extractor** — Retrieves data from external sources
-- **Transformer** — Applies transformations or enrichment logic
-- **Loader** — Persists or delivers processed data

 Agents:

 - Are instantiated exclusively by the Environment
 - Receive mandatory execution credentials
-- Resolve configuration through registered components and execution context
+- Can execute:
+  - Registered functions by name
+  - Callables provided at runtime
+  - Internal transform and load functions
+  - Full transform pipelines
+- Normalize inputs to `pandas.DataFrame`
-- Interact with data exclusively via the Warehouse
+- Interact with data exclusively through the Warehouse
-- Follow a standardized execution workflow
+- Generate execution metadata and operation records (with undo support)

-Agents act as controlled executors, not as owners of state or configuration.
+Agents act as controlled executors, not as owners of configuration or state.

 ---

-## Execution and Parameter Flow
+## Execution and Configuration Flow

-Fragua uses an **explicit execution-context model** for parameter handling.
+Fragua follows an **explicit execution-context model**.

-- Parameters are passed directly through function calls
+- Parameters and configuration are passed explicitly through function calls
-- Internal pipelines propagate execution context between steps
+- Transform pipelines propagate context between steps
-- Functions declare their required inputs explicitly
+- Functions declare their supported configuration via metadata (`config_keys`)
 - No implicit or global parameter containers are used

 This model improves: